 External Libraries

 OpenBullet 2 allows you to use external C# libraries in your LoliCode script.
-This is useful when you need to perform operations that are not supported by LoliCode, but you found a NuGet package that does what you need.
+This is useful when you need to perform operations that are not supported by LoliCode, but have found a NuGet package that does what you need.

 Adding a library